-An interview with a couple experienced Maui hikers
+An interview with a couple experienced at Hiking In Maui

-I don’t hike, but my friends Dave and Lisa hike on Maui many times every year.
-So I interviewed them to learn what you need to know for the best experience hiking on Maui.
+I don’t hike, but my friends Dave and Lisa hike in Maui many times every year.
+So I interviewed them to learn what you need to know for the best experience hiking in Maui.
 Here’s my interview with Dave and Lisa:

 Jon: Is Maui a good place for hiking?

 Dave & Lisa: Maui has some great hiking.
 However most people don’t take the time to discover it.
-Hiking on Maui is overshadowed by all the other tourist things to see and do.
+Hiking in Maui is overshadowed by all the other tourist things to see and do.